Fever of unknown origin: Nosocomial

-Nosocomial FUO refers to pyrexia in patients that have been admitted to hospital for at least 24 hours.
-This is commonly related to hospital-associated factors such as surgery, use of a urinary catheter, intravascular devices (i.e. "drip", pulmonary artery catheter), drugs (antibiotic-induced Clostridium difficile colitis, drug fever), and/or immobilization (decubitus ulcers).
+Nosocomial FUO refers to pyrexia in patients who have been admitted to the hospital for at least 24 hours.
+This is commonly related to hospital-associated factors such as surgery, use of a urinary catheter, intravascular devices (i.e., "drip", pulmonary artery catheter), drugs (antibiotic-induced Clostridioides difficile colitis, drug fever), and/or immobilization (decubitus ulcers).
 Sinusitis in the intensive care unit is associated with nasogastric and orotracheal tubes.
 Other conditions that should be considered are deep-vein thrombophlebitis, pulmonary embolism, transfusion reactions, acalculous cholecystitis, thyroiditis, alcohol/drug withdrawal, adrenal insufficiency, and pancreatitis.

 Immune-deficient

 Immunodeficiency can be seen in patients receiving chemotherapy or in hematologic malignancies.
 Fever is concomitant with neutropenia (neutrophil <500/uL) or impaired cell-mediated immunity.
 The lack of immune response masks a potentially dangerous course.
 Infection is the most common cause.

 Human immunodeficiency virus (HIV)-associated

 HIV-infected patients are a subgroup of the immunodeficient FUO, and frequently have fever.
 The primary phase shows fever since it has a mononucleosis-like illness.
-In advanced stages of infection fever mostly is the result of a superimposed infections.
+In advanced stages of infection, fever is mostly the result of a superimposed infection.